isc-projects/bind9/doc/arm/reference.rst

    The key IDs for each domain are sorted smallest to largest prior to encoding.
 The query type is NULL.

-   By monitoring these queries, zone operators will be able to see which resolvers have been updated to trust a new key; this may help them decide when it is safe to remove an old one.
+   By monitoring these queries, zone operators are able to see which resolvers have been updated to trust a new key; this may help them decide when it is safe to remove an old one.

    The default is ``yes``.

 ``use-ixfr``
    *This option is obsolete*.
-If you need to disable IXFR to a particular server or servers, see the information on the ``provide-ixfr`` option in :ref:`server_statement_definition_and_usage`.
+To disable IXFR to a particular server or servers, see the information on the ``provide-ixfr`` option in :ref:`server_statement_definition_and_usage`.
    See also :ref:`incremental_zone_transfers`.